 - Home-made non-chicken bone broth, slow-cooked for 24 hours (cook with some of it, or heat up and drink a cup daily).

 - These crackers are your only “bread” from now on.
 Have no more than 4-5 pieces a day.
 Avoid insane amounts of almond/coconut flour for baking.
+Use whole ground flaxseed meal in them to increase omega-3s.

 - Small amounts of various sea vegetable species, almost daily.
 Avoid eating your seaweed/fish with any of the cabbage family of vegetables (including broccoli, Brussels sprouts), because they block iodine absorption.